MetPX/sarracenia/doc/sr_poll.1.rst

   chmod 040

-means that a file will not be posted unless the group has read permission (on an ls output that looks like: ---r-----, like a chmod 040 <file> command.)
+means that a file will not be posted unless the group has read permission (on an ls output that looks like: ---r-----, like a chmod 040 <file> command).
 The **chmod** options specifies a mask, that is the permissions must be at least what is specified.